 Originally known as Jacobs Field, the Cleveland Indians played their first game here on April 4, 1994 against the Seattle Mariners.
 The ballpark once held over 43,000 fans, today has a capacity of over 35,000 and is named Progressive Field.
 Fans can enter the ballpark from one of many entry gates, but many enter through the Gate C entrance in centerfield.
 Revamped after the 2014 season, this area connects the ballpark with downtown Cleveland.
 It contains Heritage Park which is the Indians Hall of Fame and statues of Cleveland greats, Bob Feller and Jim Thome.
 From centerfield or anywhere in the ballpark, fans see a stadium much different from Cleveland Municipal Stadium.
 In left field is the 19 foot high outfield wall, nicknamed the mini Green Monster, with a new 59 feet high by 221 feet wide HD video/scoreboard (installed before the 2016 season) directly above bleachers.
 Three tiers of stands extend from the left field foul pole to homeplate and around into right/center field.
 Prior to the start of the 2015 season the upper deck seating in right-center field was removed and replaced with terrace areas for group seating.
 This decreased the seating capacity from 43,405 to 35,225.
 Below the upper deck, a two story corner bar, features 40 tap beers providing fans with a bar with a view.
 The Market Pavilion, featuring neighborhood themed establishments including Dynomite Burgers, Great Lakes Brewing Company and Sweet Moses is also here.
 Tiered bullpens are in right-center field.
 Before the 2016 season, the Indians completed the second phase of their renovation project at Progressive Field.
 This included building a new enclosed club behind homeplate on the main level of the ballpark that features a glass front for viewing games.
 To provide views of the action on the field, the main concourse was opened from homeplate to left field, so fans never loose sight of the game.

 For 13 seasons the ballpark was named Jacobs Field, often referred as “The Jake”.
 In 2008, the naming rights were sold to Progressive Insurance for $3.6 million/year for 16 years, thus receiving its current name, Progressive Field.
-Progressive Field has provided the city with many great memories including hosting the 1997 All-Star Game and games of the 1995 and 1997 World Series.
-The Indians success during this time led to 455 consecutive sellouts at the ballpark from June 12, 1995 to April 4, 2001.
+Progressive Field has provided the city with many great memories including hosting the 1997 All-Star Game and the World Series in 1995, 1997 and 2016.
+The Indians success during the mid to late 1990s led to 455 consecutive sellouts at the ballpark from June 12, 1995 to April 4, 2001.